25 Unique Things to do in Fairbanks Alaska

 Most cities that have a river have a river trail alongside them and Fairbanks is no exception.
 There is a trail along the south side of the Chena River that starts at Pioneer park and winds along the river for several miles.

 You can continue through downtown all the way to the Morris Thompson Cultural Center (a walk is an excellent activity after visiting the center).
-Make sure to check out the Antler Arch when you’re there, it’s right behind the Visitor Centre near the river.
+Make sure to check out the Antler Arch when you’re there, it’s right behind the Visitor Center near the river.

-Walk at Creamer’s Field
+See migrating birds at Creamer’s Field

 Creamer’s Field is a gem and a wonderful year round thing to do in Fairbanks.
 A former dairy farm protected as a migratory bird refuge, Creamer’s field is home to many migratory and summer birds from spring through early fall.